-If physiotherapy didn’t work for you, you are not alone.
-If 60 to 70 percent of people improve with physiotherapy, it must also be true that 30 to 40 percent of people with FNS will get little or no benefit from physiotherapy.
+If physiotherapy and occupational therapy didn’t work for you, you are not alone.
+If 60 to 70 percent of people improve with physical rehabilitation, it must also be true that 30 to 40 percent of people with FND will get little or no benefit.
 It is difficult to know why this is the case, it reflects the complexity of the diagnosis.
 If this is your experience, with the support of your doctor you may find more benefit from a different type of treatment or a different clinician.
-You may want to give physiotherapy a second (or third or fourth) chance and come back to it at a later date.
-Timing can be important.
-For example, physiotherapy is usually more effective when it starts after the diagnosis of FND is made as the treatment can be more specific.
-Also other health conditions, such as persistent pain can interfere with progress.
-In this case it may make sense to address other health conditions (for example optimize pain management) before starting or as a part of physical rehabilitation.
+You may want to give physical therapies a second (or third or fourth) chance and come back to it at a later date.
+Timing is important to get the most out of rehabilitation.
+Physical therapies are usually more effective when they start after the diagnosis of FND is made as the treatment can be more specific and it is likely to involve a degree of education regarding FND, how it relates to you and your story and how your symptoms can be helped.
+Also, other health conditions, such as persistent pain and fatigue can interfere with progress.
+In this case it may make sense to address other conditions (for example optimising pain management) before starting or as part of physical rehabilitation.

 What You Can Do

 As mentioned above it is common that the harder someone with FND tries to move normally, the worse their symptoms become.
 If you find yourself in a moment where your movement is getting worse and worse, stop, count to 5 or 10 (or take 3 deep breaths) then start again.
 You may find this helps.
 Also be kind to yourself during a bad day.